iampava/steal-like-a-dev/react-redux/README.md

 `npm run test:prod`

+## Further development & bugfixing

+I won't be developing this library any futher because, well... there's already the original out there.
+But I'll be fixing bugs regarding features already implemented.

 <hr/>

 <p align="center"> Made for learning/teaching purposes by <a href="https://iampava.com"> Pava </a>.
 Actually used in <a href="https://devdrive.io"> DevDrive </a></p>